 This means that it is not impossible for foster parents to have a baby placed in their care.
 The placement might be for a short time before the adoptive parents are there.
-It might be for several months or years while the birth parent or parents straighten out their lives.
+It might be for several months or years while the birth parent or parents are fit to take care of children again.

 However, and this is something that any prospective foster carer must know, fostering babies is not a common occurrence.
 Let’s take a look at the reality of fostering in the UK.

 Government statistical reports for children in public care in England during the period ending 31 March 2018 provides this pertinent statistic: 6% of all children in care were under a year old.

 Since we are looking at the demographics of children in care at this point, it is interesting to get an overall picture.
 13% were between 1 and 4 years old.
 Most of them (39%) are 10 to 15 years old, 23% are 16 or over and 19% are between 5 and 9 years old.

 Since the focus here is on fostering babies, let’s take a deeper look at the reality of fostering babies in the UK.